FihlaTV/bigbluebutton/README.md

 You can install on a Ubuntu 16.04 64-bit server.
 We provide [bbb-install.sh](https://github.com/bigbluebutton/bbb-install) to let you have a server up and running within 30 minutes (or your money back :-).

-For full technical documentation BigBlueButton -- including architecture, features, API, and GreenLight (the default front-end) -- see [https://docs.bigbluebutton.org/](https://docs.bigbluebutton.org/).
+For full technical documentation Visar-Qtune -- including architecture, features, API, and GreenLight (the default front-end) -- see [https://visar.qtune.co.za#docs/](https://visdar.qtune.co.za#docs/).

-BigBlueButton and the BigBlueButton Logo are trademarks of [BigBlueButton Inc](https://bigbluebutton.org) .
+VISAR Logo and the Qtune Logo are trademarks of [VISAR Labs Pty and Qtune Unified Communications](https://visar.qtune.co.za) .